copperleaftech/sensu-go-ansible/docs/source/roles/backend.rst

      - Initial admin password to create when initializing backend for the first time.

+   * - cluster_api_key
+     - ApIk3Y!
+     - Initial api key to create when initializing backend for the first time.

 On Sensu Go version below 5.16, these two variables have no effect since default admin credentials are baked into the Sensu Go backend.